Xilinx/Vitis_Libraries/data_mover/docs/src/datamover/programmable_data_mover.rst

         }
     }

-**Kernel Design**
+Kernel Design
+^^^^^^^^^^^^^

-Programmable 4D Data Movers are templated design to access elements of 32 / 64 / 128 / 256 / 512 bits width.
-They have standalone AXI master port to access descriptor buffer.
-AXI master to access descriptors are configured to be 64 bits wide.
-Other AXI master and AXI stream port are configured to be same width of data elements.
-AXI master ports share the same "latency" "outstanding" "burst length" setup, and they should be the same with the pragma setup in kernels that wrap up the data mover.
-They share the same kernel generator and JSON spec, please take reference from example below.
+Programmable 4D Data Movers are templated designs to access elements of 32/64/128/256/512 bits width.
+They have a standalone AXI master port to access the descriptor buffer.
+The AXI master to access descriptors are configured to be 64 bits wide.
+Other AXI master and AXI4-Stream ports are configured to be same width of data elements.
+AXI master ports share the same "latency" "outstanding" "burst length" setup, and they should be the same with the pragma setup in the kernels that wrap up the data mover.
+They share the same kernel generator and JSON spec; take reference from the following example.

 .. image:: /images/4d_kernl_interface.png
    :alt: various pattern
    :width: 100%
    :align: center

-Programmable 4D Data Mover's performance depends on:
+The Programmable 4D Data Mover's performance depends on:

-- Compile time: data width, larger data width, larger bandwidth.
+- Compile time: Data width, larger data width, and larger bandwidth.
-- Run time: cfg[1] of each descriptor.
-When cfg[1] = 1, it will lead to burst access and bandwidth will be nice, otherwise it will lead to non-burst access and bandwidth won't be as good as burst access.
+- Runtime: cfg[1] of each descriptor.
+When cfg[1] = 1, it will lead to burst access and bandwidth will be nice; otherwise it will lead to non-burst access and bandwidth will not be as good as burst access.

 .. image:: /images/dm_perf.png
    :alt: various pattern